Jax Taylor Enjoys A Boys Trip As Brittany Cartwright Visits Kentucky

 Jax Taylor and Brittany Cartwright are spending time apart as the fifth season of Vanderpump Rules continues to air on Bravo.

-After joining forces at the taping of the Season 5 reunion special weeks ago in Los Angeles, Jax Taylor traveled to Breckenridge, Colorado as his girlfriend of nearly two years ventured off to her hometown in Kentucky.
+After joining forces at the taping of the Season 5 reunion special weeks ago in Los Angeles, Jax Taylor traveled to Breckenridge, Colorado, as his girlfriend of nearly two years ventured off to her hometown in Kentucky.

 “Just doing a little dance on the mountain!!”
 Jax Taylor wrote in the caption of a video on Instagram on March 12, which featured the reality star doing a little dance with his ski poles in the air.